Superradiance -- the 2020 Edition: Black hole superradiance in astrophysics

-Astrophysical BHs are not in isolation but surrounded by matter fields in the form of gas and plasma.
+\paragraph{Gas accretion} Astrophysical BHs are not in isolation but surrounded by matter fields in the form of gas and plasma.
 On the one hand, addition of mass and angular momentum to the BH via accretion competes with superradiant extraction.
-On the other hand, a slowly-rotating BH which does not satisfy the superradiance condition might be spun up by accretion and might become superradiantly unstable precisely \emph{because} of angular momentum accretion.
+On the other hand, a slowly-rotating BH which does not satisfy the superradiance condition might be spun up by accretion and become superradiantly unstable precisely \emph{because} of angular momentum accretion.
 Likewise, for a light BH whose coupling parameter $\mu_S M$ is small, superradiance might be initially negligible but it can become important as the mass of the BH grows through gas accretion.
 It is therefore crucial to include accretion in the treatment of BH superradiance.

-Reference~\cite{Brito:2014wla} considered a very conservative and simple model in which mass accretion occurs at a fraction of the Eddington rate (see e.g.~\cite{Barausse:2014tra}):
+Reference~\cite{Brito:2014wla} considered a conservative and simple model in which mass accretion occurs at a fraction of the Eddington rate (see e.g.~\cite{Barausse:2014tra}):

 The formula above assumes an average value of the radiative efficiency $\eta\approx0.1$, as required by Soltan-type arguments, i.e. a comparison between the luminosity of active galactic nuclei and the mass function of BHs~\cite{LyndenBell:1969yx,Soltan:1982vf}.
-The Eddington ratio for mass accretion, $f_{\rm Edd}$, depends on the details of the accretion disk surrounding the BH and it is at most of the order unity for quasars and active galactic nuclei, whereas it is typically much smaller for quiescent galactic nuclei (e.g. $f_{\rm Edd}\sim 10^{-9}$ for SgrA$^{*}$).
+The Eddington ratio for mass accretion, $f_{\rm Edd}$, depends on the details of the accretion disk surrounding the BH and it can be of order unity (or even larger for ultraluminous sources) for quasars and active galactic nuclei, whereas it is typically much smaller for quiescent galactic nuclei (e.g. $f_{\rm Edd}\sim 10^{-9}$ for SgrA$^{*}$).
 If we assume that mass growth occurs via accretion through Eq.~\eqref{dotMaccr}, the BH mass grows exponentially with $e$-folding time given by a fraction $1/f_{\rm Edd}$ of the Salpeter time scale

 where $\sigma_T$ is the Thompson cross section and $m_p$ is the proton mass.
 Therefore, the minimum time scale for the BH spin to grow via gas accretion is roughly $\tau_{\rm ACC}\sim \tau_{\rm Salpeter}/f_{\rm Edd}\gg \tau_{\rm BH}$ and also in this case the adiabatic approximation is well justified.